How to Add Picture Frame Molding to Your Walls

 Okay, this first step is my least favorite because it involves all the math.
 I spent about an hour in the empty nursery taking measurements of each wall and envisioning how many boxes of molding I wanted in each area.
 This was tough because each wall is different and there are doors, windows, furniture, and outlets to consider too.

 Once I had a sense of the look I wanted, I brought Finn in to figure out the actual math behind my vision.
-He used Excel to draw up these plans for me…
+He used Excel to draw up these layouts for me.
+As you’ll see, each accent wall has box paneling with different sizes.

 Here’s the blank wall where the crib will go.
-This wall was easy and I went with three symmetrical boxes.
+This wall was easy and I went with three symmetrical boxes all a few inches above the baseboard.

 The wall near the entry door was the toughest for me.
 I want to hang my DIY canvas art over the dresser that will live there, and I didn’t want it to cover any molding.
 We tried so many various setups on this wall, but in the end, we decided that one large box for the art was the best idea.

 Here’s the closet wall.
 Again, this wall will only have one large box.
-I may want to add shelves or a gallery wall in that top box, so I wanted to leave my options open.
+I may want to add shelves or a gallery wall in that top box, so I wanted to leave my options open to incorporate other design elements.

 Finally, here’s the window wall.
 I decided to forego molding on the left side of the window and above, because we’ll have curtains that will interfere.